stevenvanwinkel/research/README.md

 ### Machine Learning Strategy using Trend Scanner (Daily data)
 In this notebook we will try to implement a simple Machine Learning based strategy to forecast and trade an S&P 500 ETF.
 The strategy uses a set of very simple technical features, permutation as a feature selection algorithm and an optuna-based hyper parameter optimization.
 The label for the strategy is based on Marcos Lopez de Prado's Trend Scanner.

+### Conditional Probability to improve an options selling strategy
+In this notebook we try to use Ernest Chan's ideas on Conditional Probability (https://www.youtube.com/watch?v=nBy7b_oZ7mE) to improve an options selling strategy introduced by "Quant Galore" (https://quantgalore.substack.com/p/selling-volatility-the-right-way).
+According to Chan, we can use Machine Learning to predict the profitability of our next trade, which allows to vary exposure, reduce drawdowns and improve the strategy's performance.
+I am aware that the history is very short, therefore using a cross-validation and walk-forward optimization only makes limited sense.
+This notebook is more a showcase of the conditional probability idea.

 ## Portfolio

 ### HERC